Skip to main content

 Rehabilitation

-Targeted physical therapy rebuilds strength, mobility, and confidence in the orthopedic.
+Targeted physical therapy rebuilds strength, mobility, and confidence in the affected area.

 • Progressive strengthening and neuromuscular work